UE5 - Misc

 • Theory

-• The virtual texture will be “projected” top down (z axis) so to avoid texture stretching on the blended texture of the mesh we can do the following setup.
+• The runtime virtual texture will be “projected” top down (z axis) so to avoid texture stretching on the blended texture of the mesh we can do the following setup.

 • What we will do is to get the vertex normals of the mesh, component mask the Z value and where the Z is pointing straigh up we will get white and down we eill get black.
 We can the use tis to mulktiply with to remove the stretching.